telerik/blazor-docs/components/autocomplete/overview.md

 The AutoComplete is a generic component and its type is determined by the type of the model you use as its data source.
 You can find examples in the [Data Bind - Considerations]({%slug autocomplete-databind%}#considerations) article.

+## Features

 >caption The AutoComplete provides the following features:

 * `Class` - the CSS class that will be rendered on the main wrapping element of the combobox.

 * `ClearButton` - whether the user will have the option to clear the selected value with a button on the input.
 When it is clicked, the `Value` will be updated to `string.Empty`.

 * `Data` - allows you to provide the data source.
 Required.

 * `Enabled` - whether the component is enabled.

 * `Filterable` - whether [filtering]({%slug autocomplete-filter%}) is enabled for the end user (suggestions will get narrowed down as they type).

 * `FilterOperator` - the string operation that will be used for [filtering]({%slug autocomplete-filter%}).
 Defaults to `StartsWith`.

 * `Id` - renders as the `id` attribute on the `<input />` element, so you can attach a `<label for="">` to the input.

 * `MinLength` - how many characters the text has to be before the suggestions list appears.
 Cannot be `0`.
 Often works together with [filtering]({%slug autocomplete-filter%}).

 * `Placeholder` - the text the user sees as a hint when there is no text in the input.

 * `PopupHeight` - the height of the expanded dropdown list element.

 * `PopupWidth` - the width of the expanded dropdown list element.
+If you don't specify a value, the dropdown width will match the main element which can help with responsive layouts and 100% widths.

 * `TItem` - the type of the model to which the component is bound.
 Required if you can't provide `Data` or `Value`.
 Determines the type of the reference object.

 * `Value` and `bind-Value`- get/set the value of the component, can be used for binding.
 Use the `@bind-Value` syntax for two-way binding, for example, to a variable of your own.
 The `Value` must be a `string`.

 * `ValueField` - the name of the field from the model that will be shown as hints to the user.
 Defaults to `Value`.
 Not required when binding to a simple list of strings.

 * `Width` - the width of the main element.

 * Templates - they allow you to control the rendering of items in the component.
 See the [Templates]({%slug autocomplete-templates%}) article for more details.

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article for more details.